shaunc/promised-jugglingdb/README.md

 [![Stories in Ready](https://badge.waffle.io/1602/jugglingdb.png?label=ready)](https://waffle.io/1602/jugglingdb)

 ## About [![Build Status](https://travis-ci.org/pocesar/promised-jugglingdb.png?branch=master)](https://travis-ci.org/pocesar/promised-jugglingdb)

+This version is the promise based (instead of callbacks) version of Jugglindb, and will be maintained to be kept up-to-date with the original, callback-based module.
+All adapters work with this version out-of-the-box.

 [JugglingDB(3)](http://jugglingdb.co) is cross-db ORM for nodejs, providing **common interface** to access most popular database formats.
 Currently